 Required Social Media Platforms

-Class projects will require you to create or maintain user accounts on four social media platforms, to associate your real name with these accounts, and to make content on these accounts visible to the public.
-Maintaining accounts and posting your work on the following social media platforms is a course requirement:
+Class projects will require you to create or maintain user accounts on three social media platforms, to associate your real name with these accounts, and to make content on these accounts visible to the public.
+Maintaining public accounts and posting your work on the following social media platforms is a course requirement:

 In some cases, you may request and I will assign a pseudonym that you can use if you wish to keep your identity private.
 However, you should be aware that using pseudonyms violates the terms of service for some platforms.
+In addition, students who created pseudonymous accounts in past semesters were locked out of them and could not complete their projects.
+Be aware that projects must be submitted in the required format and appear on the required platform to earn full points.

 Further details on our class’s social media requirements: